 - Arrange extra cutouts on a parchment lined baking sheet and brush them with non-dairy milk, then pop them in the oven for the last 10 minutes of bake time in the following step.

-- Bake at 375˚F for 45 minutes.
+- Bake at 375˚F for 35-45 minutes until the crust is golden brown and the filling puffs up but is still jiggly.
 Remove from oven and allow to cool to room temperature on cooling rack.
 The filling will continue to set up as it cools.
-Decorate the top with extra leaf cut-outs and serve.
-Enjoy!
+Decorate the top with extra leaf cut-outs.
+Cool the pie completely and refrigerate it overnight for the best texture and glassy top.

 - To prepare pumpkin from scratch: